elshadsabziyev/ShopBot/README.md

 3. **Configure database credentials**:
    - Update the `CREDENTIALS` dictionary in the Python script with your database details.
 4. **Install necessary dependencies on Raspberry Pi and your Machine**:
-   - Python packages - Raspberryy Pi: `pip install -r requirements.txt`
+   - Python packages - Raspberry Pi: `pip install -r requirements.txt`
    - Arduino libraries - Your Machine/Raspberry Pi: Refer to the list of libraries used in the Arduino sketch and install them using the Arduino IDE's Library Manager.
 5. **Connect the Arduino**:
    - Connect it to the specified port (change `PORT` variable if necessary) and upload the Arduino sketch to the board.